kevincastejon/js-raspberrypi-liquid-crystal/README.md

 printLine ( line : int, text : string )
 ```

-Each method has a synchronous version, an asynchronous version (Promise) and an error-first callback pattern version:
+Each method has a synchronous version, an asynchronous version (Promise) and an error-first callback pattern version.
+Example with the print() method (applies to all methods):
 ```
 print ( text : string )                             - Promise
 printSync ( text : string )                         - Synchronous